State service portal

 If information regarding the death of a family in foreign states is received, the nationals may contact the police, hospital or judicial investigator of the relevant foreign state directly in order to receive information regarding the circumstances, cause and formalities of death which would have to be sorted with the authorities of the relevant State or the diplomatic or consular mission of Latvia.in the country concernedin order to receive information regarding the formalities to be completed for the transfer of the deceased's family to Latvia.

 If the deceased had insurance, assistance shall be provided by an insurance company in accordance with the insurance policy.
 If the deceased person has not been insured, all costs shall be borne by the family.
+If the nationals wish to bury the deceased in a coffin in Latvia, transportation of the remains in a specialised hermetically enclosed coffin (i.e. galvanised or other impermeable material) is necessary.
+Shipments of cremated remains – dust to Latvia are often practised from countries which are geographically distant from Latvia.
 The preparation and transport of the remains shall be carried out by the funeral office after completion of the formalities.
 The nationals must contact the designated funeral office of the relevant State or - the funeral office in Latvia, which has experience in international transportation of the remains.